13 Best Benefits Of Cashew Nut Oil For Skin, Hair And Health

 The list below gives an overview of its benefits:

 9. This bean-shaped nut, found in tropical climatic regions, is rich in magnesium and calcium.
 Therefore, cashew oil helps maintain healthy and strong bones and teeth.
+The fiber in the nut helps in digestion.

 10. It may help prevent premature graying of hair by providing the hair and skin with melanin.
 However, research is limited in this regard.